Mo2Hefny/alx-system_engineering-devops/0x01-shell_permissions/README.md

-13-change_group change group owner to school for the file hello 100-change_owner_and_group change owner and group 101-symbolic_link_permissions change owner and group of a symbolic link
+13-change_group change group owner to school for the file hello 100-change_owner_and_group change owner and group 101-symbolic_link_permissions change owner and group of a symbolic link 102-if_only change owner of file if current owner is guillaume